Photo Credits — Ed Stewart

 Msgr.
 Racki (Jesus), and Patti Schultz (voice – inset).

 Msgr.
-Leonard Racki spoke the homily followed by acolyte Sam Dunlap unveiling the cross.
+Racki spoke the homily followed by the reading of the Solemn Intercessions by Deacon Mike.

-The Veneration of the Cross with Deacon Mike assisted by Karen Kahn and Sam Dunlap.
+The Adoration of the Cross with Deacon Mike assisted by Richard Kohler and Michael Franta.

 On Holy Saturday the Church waits at the Lord's tomb, meditating on his suffering and death.
 Only after the Paschal Vigil in the Night, held in anticipation of the resurrection, does the Easter celebration begin, with a spirit of joy that overflows into the following period of fifty days.

 Fr.
-Nick and Deacon Mike perform the Blessing of the Fire and Preparation of the Candle in the entryway of the church before processing in with acolytes Karen Kahn, Jess Franta, Sam Dunlap, and Richard Kohler.
+Nick and Deacon Mike perform the Blessing of the Fire and Preparation of the Candle in the entryway of the church before processing in with acolytes Karen Kahn, Brook Flynn, Grace Flynn, and Richard Kohler.

 Fr.
 Nick incenses the Paschal Candle and then proclaims the Exsultet.

-The First Reading is proclaimed by Mary Lou Giacomelli followed by the singing of the Responsorial Psalm by Patrick O'Connor.
+The First Reading is proclaimed by Mary-Lou Giacomelli and the Third Reading by Jacquie Stewart with each followed by the singing of the Responsorial Psalm by the choir.

-The Fourth Reading is proclaimed by Doug Bayer followed by the singing of the Responsorial Psalm by
+The Sixth Reading is proclaimed by Doug Bayer and the Epistle by Kathy Gardina with each followed by the singing of the Responsorial Psalm by the choir.

 The Easter Vigil Gospel is proclaimed by Deacon Mike and the homily is spoken by Fr.
 Nick.

 Fr.
-Nick celebrates the Blessing of the Water with the Pascal Candle followed by the Renewal of Baptismal Promises.
+Nick celebrates the Blessing of the Water with the Pascal Candle followed by the Renewal of Baptismal Promises and the Sprinkling Rite.

 Easter is the feast of feasts, the unending joy and gladness of all Christians.
 This is the day which the Lord has made.
 Throughout the octave we shall sing of the unequalled joy which throws open eternity to us.
 Every Sunday will furnish a reminder of it, and from Sunday to Sunday, from year to year, the Easters of this earth will lead us to that blessed day on which Christ has promised that He will come again with glory to take us with Him into the kingdom of His Father.

 Fr.
-Nick and Deacon Mike celebrating the Easter Mass assisted by acolytes Grace Flynn and Brook Flynn.
+Nick and Deacon Mike celebrating the Easter Mass assisted by acolytes Beth Cartwright and Richard Kohler.

-The First and Second Readings are proclaimed by Dorothy Guilmette and Kathy Gardina.
+The First and Second Readings are proclaimed by Bill Tschumper and Joe D'Angelo.

 The choir sang the Responsorial Psalm.